-- 96. Attorney Ryan went on to advise that the act was clear in that it authorized emergency powers for 30 days and construction of the statute any other way would render the limitation clause meaningless.
-Id. - 97.
+- 91. Attorney Ryan went on to advise that the act was clear in that it authorized emergency powers for 30 days and construction of the statute any other way would render the limitation clause meaningless.
+Id. - 92.
 He further advised more reasonable construction, taking into consideration the other provisions of the Act, is that the Governor would be required to seek legislative approval for the exercise of extraordinary measures extending beyond 30 days.
-Id. - 98.
-This construction is supported by references to section 9 of the Act (20 ILCS 3305/9 (West 2000)), which pertains to the financing of disaster response measures.
+Id. - (West 2000)), which pertains to the financing of disaster response measures.
 Section 9 provides for the Governor's use of particular appropriated funds for emergency purposes, and, if necessary and the General Assembly is not in session, the transfer of funds from other accounts or the borrowing of additional funds, but only "until such time as a quorum of the General Assembly can convene in regular or extraordinary session".
 The purpose of this provision, like section 7 of the Act, is to empower the Governor to deal immediately with emerging emergency situations.
 Even though many disaster situations could require remediation for a period long in excess of 30 days, normal governmental processes, including legislative action, can be set in motion to meet such needs within 30 days of the occurrence.
-Id. - 99.
-Pritzker did not advise the Honorable Court of this analysis by Attorney General Ryan. - 100.
-This Attorney General opinion lays bare the overreach of the executive branch being perpetrated by this gamesmanship. - 101.
-James and HCL, and all citizens and businesses similarly situated, have a right to insist Pritzker not engage in activities designed to circumvent limitations on his authority imposed by the legislature.
+Id. - Pritzker did not advise the Honorable Court of this analysis by Attorney General Ryan. - 95.
+This Attorney General opinion lays bare the overreach of the executive branch being perpetrated by this gamesmanship. - 96.
+Bailey has a right to insist Pritzker not engage in activities designed to circumvent limitations on his authority imposed by the legislature.

-- 102. An actual controversy exists between the parties in regard to the authority of Pritzker to issue serial proclamations for the same disaster for the purpose of continuing to exercise emergency powers. - 103.
+- 97. An actual controversy exists between the parties in regard to the authority of Pritzker to issue serial proclamations for the same disaster for the purpose of continuing to exercise emergency powers. - 98.
 An immediate and definitive determination is necessary to clarify the rights and interests of the parties.

-WHEREFORE, Plaintiffs, James and HCL, and all citizens and businesses similarly situated, herein requests that this court enter an Order:
+WHEREFORE, Plaintiff, Darren Bailey, herein requests that this court enter an Order:

-- A) Declaring Pritzker issued COVID#2 and COVID#3 for the same COVID-19 virus which gave rise to the issuance of COVID#1 on March 09, 2020; - B) Declaring the 30-days of emergency powers provided under Section 7 of the IEMAA lapsed on April 08, 2020; - C) Declaring COVID#2 and COVID#3 did not reset the 30-day emergency provisions under Section 7 of the IEMAA; - D) Declaring any executive orders finding their authority under the emergency powers of Section 7 of the IEMAA after April 08, 2020 are void ab initio; - E) Awarding James and HCL his costs incurred in this matter as may be allowed by law; - F) That the Court grant such other and further relief as is just and proper.
+- A) declaring Pritzker issued COVID#2 and COVID#3 for the same COVID-19 virus which gave rise to the issuance of COVID#1 on March 09, 2020; - B) declaring the 30-days of emergency powers provided under Section 7 of the IEMAA lapsed on April 08, 2020; - C) declaring COVID#2 and COVID#3 did not reset the 30-day emergency provisions under Section 7 of the IEMAA; - D) declaring any executive orders finding their authority under the emergency powers of Section 7 of the IEMAA after April 08, 2020 are void ab initio; - E) Awarding Bailey his costs incurred in this matter as may be allowed by law; - F) That the Court grant such other and further relief as is just and proper.